kmdouglass/simmla/README.md

 © All rights reserved.
-ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, Laboratory of Experimental Biophysics, 2016-2017 See the LICENSE.docx file for more details.
+ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, Laboratory of Experimental Biophysics, 2016-2017 See the LICENSE file for more details.

 # Citing this Work